 Introduction to Cursor in Oracle

 Cursors are very important while writing PL/SQL queries.
-In this article, we are going to discuss about Cursors in Oracle.
-So basically Cursor is a pointer to a context area.
-The context area is basically a memory space for processing an SQL statement.
-Thus context area contains all information which is required to process the statement.
-So, basically the cursor points to this particular area.
-On executing the statement the cursor holds the returned result set which can contain single or multiple rows.
-As we go on we will learn about cursor in more detail.
+In this article, we are going to discuss Cursors in Oracle.
+So basically, Cursor is a pointer to a context area.
+The context area is a memory space for processing an SQL statement.
+Thus context area contains all information that is required to process the statement.
+So, the Cursor points to this particular area.
+On executing the statement, the Cursor holds the returned result set containing single or multiple rows.
+As we go on, we will learn about Cursor in more detail.

 Cursor Types and Syntax